leonunsan/assignment-qa-leo/README.md

 # assignment-qa-leo
-# This is a automation project results of assignment for WAES

-The tests of this automation covers Rest Backend and Front-End as information below
+This is a automation project results of assignment for WAES, it will cover Backend and Front-End tests as information provided by waes.

 ## Rest Backend API